jonosachs/hn-digest/README.md

 # HN Digest

-Generate a daily HTML digest of the latest Hacker News posts using Gemini for summaries and key terms, delivered straight to your inbox.
+Generate a daily HTML digest of the latest Hacker News posts using Gemini for summaries and background context, delivered straight to your inbox.

 ![alt text](image.png)

 ## What it does

-- Scrapes the top Hacker News titles and article text
+- Scrapes the top Hacker News titles, article text, and reader comments
-- Sends the articles to Gemini for summaries and key terms
+- Sends the articles to Gemini for summaries, significance, and background context (using structured JSON output)
 - Builds an HTML report and emails it to you
 - Runs automatically via GitHub Actions (daily at 9 AM UTC)